 Maynooth University’s TOEFL code is 8850

-This is a 4 year programme, comprising of 8 modules.
-Workshops are offered one day per week on 12 dates annually during years 1 and 2.
-Students work independently with their supervisor(s) during the reminder of the programme, meeting on 3-4 occasions annually during the final year and half of the programme.
+This is a 4-year programme, comprising of required modules.
+Typically, modules are offered one day per week on 12 dates annually during years 1 and 2.
+Students attend 6-7 workshops in year during the reminder of the programme and are supported in the research through individual and group supervision and the department’s research centre.

 If you wish to have an informal discussion about the course before applying, please contact the directors, Dr. Bernie Grummell, Dr Fergal Finnegan.